 The approximate problem \eqref{eqn:cau-appro} forms a linear system

 where the unknown vector $\mathbf{U}$ consists of the coefficients $d_{l,m,n}$.

-\begin{rem} The collocation method is closely related to the local coordinate-transformation approach used in previous works {\cite{Ying2007,Ying2013,Ying2014,Xie2020}}.
-The coordinate-transformation approach can also be viewed as a method for solving the local Cauchy problem \eqref{eqn:local-cau-prb} since the correction function $C(\boldsymbol{x})$ can also be approximated with the jump of derivatives $[u], [u_x], [u_y], [u_z], [u_{xx}] \cdots$ in terms of Taylor polynomial.
-However, the derivation of derivative jumps in the coordinate-transformation approach involves repeatedly taking tangential derivatives and applying the chains rule, which requires tedious calculation, especially for high-order and 3D cases.
-The collocation introduced here is much simpler since applying the chains rule is not required. \end{rem}
+\begin{rem} The collocation method is closely related to the local coordinate-transformation approach used in previous works \cite{Ying2007,Ying2013,Ying2014,Xie2020}.
+The coordinate-transformation approach can also be viewed as a method for solving the local Cauchy problem \eqref{eqn:local-cau-prb} since the correction function $C(\boldsymbol{x})$ can also be approximated with the derivative jumps $[u], [u_x], [u_y], [u_z], [u_{xx}] \cdots$ in terms of a Taylor polynomial.
+However, the derivation of derivative jumps in the coordinate-transformation approach involves repeatedly taking tangential derivatives and applying the chain rule, which requires tedious calculation, especially for high-order and 3D cases.
+The collocation method introduced here is much simpler since applying the chain rule is not required. \end{rem}